-Must have high school diploma/GED or higher, or a composite ACT score of at least 18, or comparable Accuplacer test scores in math and reading
+Must have high school diploma/GED or higher, or a composite ACT score of at least 18, or comparable Accuplacer test scores in math and reading.

-Must be at least 18 years of age
+Must be at least 18 years of age.

-Must be physically able to perform the work of the trade with reasonable accommodations and without hazard to yourself or others
+Must be physically able to perform the work of the trade with reasonable accommodations and without hazard to yourself or others.

-Must have reliable transportation to and from the Ohio host farm
+Must have reliable transportation to and from the Ohio host farm.

-Must be willing to commit to 16 month apprenticeship
+Must be willing to commit to 16 month apprenticeship.

-- Candidates apply for PFM Apprenticeship on a rolling basis
+- Candidates apply for PFM apprenticeship

-- Confirm qualifications
+- Confirm qualifications.

-- Describe experience and goals
+- Describe experience and goals.

-- Receive confirmation of application from OEFFA
+- Receive confirmation of application from OEFFA.

 2. Host farmers search and hire apprentices

-- Registered host farmers will contact apprentice applicants who might be a good fit
+- Registered host farmers will contact apprentice applicants who might be a good fit.

-- Host farmers will interview candidates and communicate with OEFFA when a selection is made
+- Host farmers will interview candidates and communicate with OEFFA when a selection is made.

 3. Apprenticeship begins